-The program has a visible window.
-There is no file information.
-The WinRAR.exe file is not a Windows system file.
-Therefore the technical security rating is 24% dangerous; however you should also read the users reviews.
+The file is not a Windows system file.
+Therefore the technical security rating is 24% dangerous; however you should also read the user reviews.

 Recommended: Identify WinRAR.exe related errors

-If WinRAR.exe is located in the Windows Temp folder, the security rating is 74% dangerous.
+If WinRAR.exe is located in the Windows folder for temporary files, the security rating is 74% dangerous.
 The file size is 116,224 bytes.
-There is no file information.
-The program is not visible.
-The software starts when Windows starts (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\RunServices, HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, C:\Windows\win.ini).
+The program has no file description.
+The program has no visible window.
+The process starts upon Windows startup (see Registry key: MACHINE\Run, MACHINE\RunServices, Run).
 The file is not a Windows system file.
-WinRAR.exe seems to be a compressed file.
+WinRAR.exe appears to be a compressed file.

-If WinRAR.exe is located in a subfolder of "C:\Documents and Settings", the security rating is 64% dangerous.
+If WinRAR.exe is located in a subfolder of the user's profile folder, the security rating is 64% dangerous.
 The file size is 1,541,632 bytes.